-For many homeowners the circuit breaker box is a mysterious object and can seem a bit intimidating.
+For many homeowners, the circuit breaker box is a mysterious object and can seem a bit intimidating.
 But once you familiarize yourself with its function and understand how it works, it’s actually pretty simple.
 You should know the basics so that, when needed, you can confidently take control and flip the right switches to restore power to the different areas of your home.
-The professionals at Electric Today have put together a list of essential notes to help you better understand this essential electrical tool.
+The professionals at Home Service Heroes have put together a list of essential notes to help you better understand this essential electrical tool.

 What Is A Circuit Breaker Box?

-Other types of special breakers include Arc Fault Circuit Interrupters (AFCIs) and Ground Fault Circuit Interrupters (GFCIs) that offer additional safety protection from fire and electrocution.
+Other types of special breakers include Arc Fault Circuit Interrupters (AFCIs) and Ground Fault Circuit Interrupters (GFCIs) which offer additional safety protection from fire and electrocution.

 The Service Disconnect is where the power from the electric company flows into the box.
 It passes through this switch and then flows into the other circuits.

-Most breaker boxes come with empty slots, which are needed for the placement of additional circuits you may want installed in your home.
+Most breaker boxes come with empty slots, which are needed for the placement of additional circuits you may want to be installed in your home.
 New circuits must be installed with the addition of a new large appliance or when a new room is added.
-When you need to add additional circuits to your home, let one of our expert technicians from Electric Today safely handle the installation.
+When you need to add additional circuits to your home, let one of our expert technicians from Home Service Heroes safely handle the installation.

 When Should I Replace My Breaker Box?